bbc/psammead/packages/components/psammead-podcast-promo/README.md

 Child components can apply the `podcast-promo--visited` class, which will reduce the text colour contrast property when the link has been visited by the user
 Child components can apply the `podcast-promo--focus` class, which will which will apply a `text-decoration: underline` property when the link is focused

-### Components: `PodcastPromo.Card.Image`
+### Components: `PodcastPromo.Card.ImageWrapper`

 This component is responsible for wrapping the image used within the promo cards.
-This is a basic styled `figure` that is anticipated to be provided with a child `img` component.
+This is a basic styled `div` that is anticipated to be provided with a child `img` component.
 This `img` can optionally be wrapped with other components to handle, eg, placeholders and lazy-loading - see the basic example in `/src/examples`.

 ### Components: `PodcastPromo.Card.Content`